 While there are variations in neck width and body shape, these are considered the standard guitar size.

 There is a wide range of solid body guitars to choose from.
 A guitar player takes into consideration their sound and the genre they want to play when they buy one.
 They can be used to play rhythm, lead, or both.
-If you want to find out more about the difference between the two, you can read this.

 They usually have a standard scale length but unlike Jumbo or Dreadnought guitars, they are lighter in weight.